 1 month Visit

-As the name implies, baby will need to see their pediatrician for a checkup around 1 months old mark.
-At this visit you can expect:
+As the name implies, babies will need to see their pediatrician for a checkup at around the 1 month old mark.
+At this visit, you can expect:

 - Check vital signs - heart rate, breathing, and temperature